TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Introduction.rst

 The TYPO3 CMS backend contains tools that can be used to visualize the tree structure of TypoScript.
-They are described in the relevant section further in this document (see :ref:`typoscript-syntax-typoscript-templates` and :ref:`typoscript-syntax-tsconfig`).
+They are described in the relevant section further of the two using refence documents :ref:`TypoScript Reference <t3tsref:typoscript-syntax-typoscript-templates>` and :ref:`TSconfig Reference <t3tsconfig:typoscript-syntax-using-setting>`.
 The above piece of TypoScript would look like this:

 .. figure:: ../Images/SyntaxIntroduction.png
    :alt: Example TypoScript code